SilasReinagel/silasreinagel.github.io/static/delivering/C7_kanban_good_and_bad.md

 Another great feature of Kanban is just how incredibly flexible it is.
 It's not nearly as prescriptive as other Agile frameworks.
 It involves far less overhead and planning.

-Suppose you want to have fixed costs and scope, and time is the flexible element?
-Perfect.
+**Suppose you want to have fixed costs and scope, while time is the flexible element?** Perfect.
 Each week, just report on how many tasks are in Done compared with in Up Next.

-What if you have a fixed scope and timeline?
-You can bring in new team members, or allocate more focus on this project to the senior team members.
+**What if you have a fixed scope and timeline?** You can bring in new team members, or allocate more focus on this project to the senior team members.
 It's easy to see precisely how much work is left before the project is finished, so you can see if you need to allocate more money/team members or if you can ease off.

-What if the timeline and costs are fixed?
-You can reorder the tasks based on their importance, remove the least important tasks, or add more task if you are ahead of schedule.
+**What if the timeline and costs are fixed?** You can reorder the tasks based on their importance, remove the least important tasks, or add more tasks if you are ahead of schedule.
 Every day you can come in and tweak the Up Next column without impacting any other part of the project process.

 Does your project have a different set of process steps?
 That's great.
 Make whatever columns you need on your board.
 You don't have to hire a contractor to build you custom software plugins.